litmuschaos/litmus/mkdocs/docs/experiments/categories/pods/pod-http-status-code.md

 ### Modify Response Body

-It defines whether to modify the respone body with a pre-defined template to match with the status code value of the http response.
+It defines whether to modify the response body with a pre-defined template to match with the status code value of the http response.
 It can be tuned via `MODIFY_RESPONSE_BODY` ENV.

 Use the following example to tune this: